mppnet/frontend/docs/protocol.md

 ### A (server-bound)
 "a" messages are sent to chat in the current channel.
 #### Properties
 - `"message"`: String to send in chat for everyone in your channel.
-Must be less 512 characters or less and must follow [string validation](#string-validation).
+Must be 512 characters or less and must follow [string validation](#string-validation).
 #### Example
 ```json
 {